• Skip to primary navigation

 • No need to peel the tomatoes.

 • Once it is cool enough, blend this in a blender or mixer to a coarse paste without adding any water.
+Just a couple of whizzes and you should be good.
 If you love smooth sauce then puree until fine.

 Uncooked salsa